Locally Markov walks on finite graphs: Conclusion and related questions

-It would be interesting to consider locally Markov walks on infinite graphs.
-One interesting question is to characterize the recurrence versus transience behaviour of locally Markov walks based on the properties of their local memory.
-While a characterization of recurrence in full generality is highly non trivial, it might be good to consider specific examples of locally Markov walks on infinite graphs.
-We give here a selection of interesting questions in this context. \begin{itemize} \item Characterize all recurrent locally Markov walks on the integer line $\Z$. \item The rotor walk with i.i.d.~initial starting rotors chosen uniformly at random is another example of a locally Markov walk.
-Prove that the rotor walk on $\Z^d$ is recurrent for $d=2$ and transient for $d\geq 3$. \item Prove the recurrence of the p-walk on $\Z^2$.
-It is known that the p-walk is recurrent on $\Z$ and admits a scaling limit, as shown in \cite{p-walk}. \end{itemize} Even on finite graphs there are many interesting questions.
-While in the current work we aimed at obtaining general results applicable to all locally Markov walks satisfying mild reasonable assumptions, concentrating on specific examples might allow us to obtain finer estimates on eigenvalues and the mixing time.
-We give give a selection of such problems. \begin{itemize} \item Analyze the mixing behaviour of $p$-walks on finite graphs.
-For which finite graph sequences does the $p$-walk admit cutoff? \item Are there other graph sequences besides complete graphs, on which the uniform unicycle walk admits cutoff? \item Characterize not only the spectrum, but all eigenfunctions of the uniform unicycle walk on complete graphs.
-What about other graph families? \item Find the second largest eigenvalue of the additive reversibilisation of the total chain of a locally Markov walk.
-We were only able to find a lower bound in Proposition \ref{prop:add-rev}. \end{itemize}

-\textbf{Funding information.} The research of R.~Kaiser and E.~Sava-Huss was funded in part by the Austrian Science Fund (FWF) 10.55776/P34129.
+An interesting direction for future work is the study of locally Markov walks on infinite graphs.
+A natural question is how to characterize recurrence versus transience in terms of the properties of their local memory.
+While a full general characterization of recurrence is highly nontrivial, it is worthwhile to investigate specific examples of locally Markov walks on infinite graphs.
+Below, we present a selection of related questions. \begin{itemize} \itemsep{0pt} \item Characterize all recurrent locally Markov walks on the integers $\Z$. \item The rotor walk with i.i.d.~initial rotors is another example of a locally Markov walk.
+Prove that the rotor walk on $\Z^d$ is recurrent for $d=2$ and transient for $d\geq 3$. \item Prove the recurrence of the $p$-walk on $\Z^2$.
+It is known that the $p$-walk is recurrent on $\Z$ and admits a scaling limit as shown in \cite{p-walk}. \end{itemize} Even on finite graphs, several interesting questions can be addressed.
+While in this work our focus was on deriving general results applicable to all locally Markov walks under mild assumptions, focusing on specific examples may yield sharper estimates for eigenvalues and mixing times.
+We present a selection of such problems below. \begin{itemize} \itemsep{0pt} \item Examine the mixing behavior of $p$-walks on finite graphs.
+For which sequences of finite graphs does the $p$-walk exhibit a cutoff phenomenon? \item Are there any graph sequences, other than complete graphs, on which the uniform unicycle walk exhibits a cutoff phenomenon? \item Describe not only the spectrum but also all the eigenfunctions of the uniform unicycle walk on complete graphs.
+How does this extend to other families of graphs? \end{itemize} \textbf{Funding information.} The research of R.~Kaiser was funded by the Austrian Science Fund (FWF) 10.55776/P34129 and the research of E.~Sava-Huss was funded in part by the Austrian Science Fund (FWF) 10.55776/PAT3123425.
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.